Capacitated Network Design Games on a Generalized Fair Allocation Model: Introduction

 In this paper, we model the more realistic scenario of CSCSG by generalizing cost-sharing functions.
-The arguments on the model do not depend on specific cost-sharing functions, and are applicable for a wide class of cost-sharing functions satisfying certain natural properties.
+The arguments on our model do not depend on specific cost-sharing functions, and are applicable to a broad class of cost-sharing functions satisfying certain natural properties.
 Let $p_e$ and $c_e$ be the cost and capacity associated with link (edge) $e$, respectively.
 Suppose that $x$ agents use link $e$, where $x \le c_e$.
 In our model, a cost-sharing function $f_e(x)$ for link $e$ is (1) non-increasing with respect to $x$, (2) $f_e(x) \ge p_e/x$, and (3) $f_e(1) =p_e$.
-Condition (1) is a natural property in cost-sharing models, (2) represents the situation that if two or more agents use a link, overheads may arises, and (3) represents that no overhead arises when only an agent uses the edge.
+Condition (1) is a natural property in cost-sharing models, (2) represents the situation that if two or more agents use a link, overheads may arise, and (3) represents that no overhead arises when only an agent uses the edge.
 Note that (2) implies that (2') the total cost paid by all the agents for $e$ is at least $p_e$.
-Also note that by combining properties (1) and (3) we have (3') $f_e(x) \le p_e$ for any positive integer $x$, which implies that the overhead is not too large and a cost paid by an agent is upper bounded by $p_e$; otherwise no one wants to cooperate.
+Also note that by combining properties (1) and (3), we have (3') $f_e(x) \le p_e$ for any positive integer $x$, which implies that the overhead is not too large and a cost paid by an agent is upper bounded by $p_e$; otherwise no one wants to cooperate.
 We emphasize that this significant generalization does not restrict any nature of fair cost-sharing.
-We believe that any natural fair cost-sharing function is in this scheme.
-Note that the cost-sharing function in the previous studies~\cite{Feldman2015,Erlebach2015,Feldman2016} is $f_e(x) = p_e/x$, which clearly satisfies (1), (2) and (3).
+Any natural fair cost-sharing function seems to be in this scheme.
+Note that the cost-sharing function in the previous studies~\cite{Feldman2015,Erlebach2015,Feldman2016} is $f_e(x) = p_e/x$, which satisfies (1), (2) and (3).